Brunel University of London, Michael Sterling Building, Wilfred Brown, Uxbridge, UB8 3PH, UK.

 The organising team is fully committed to ensuring equal opportunities and fair treatment for all participants, irrespective of gender, age, marital status, sexual orientation, ethnic background, religion, culture, or disability.
 We are dedicated to providing a welcoming, respectful, and accessible environment for everyone attending HILIGHT 2026 and to complying with all relevant UK and EU legislation on equality, diversity, and inclusion.
 We warmly invite you to join us in March 2026 and contribute to an open, collaborative, and diverse FLIM and photonics community.

-Privacy Statement for the Brunel University London Event
+Privacy Statement for the Brunel University of London Event